Tanzanian presidential candidates wrap up campaigns with song and dance

 At a rally in Mwanza, about 1,100 km (688 miles) northwest of Dar es Salaam, Magufuli vowed to end chronic power shortages crippling Tanzanian businesses and make use of vast gas discoveries to spur employment in the nation of 47 million people.

-“My government will put emphasis on fighting corruption, job creation and industrialization,” Magufuli told supporters in a packed 35,000-capacity Mwanza stadium.
+“My government will put emphasis on fighting corruption, job creation and industrialisation,” Magufuli told supporters in a packed 35,000-capacity Mwanza stadium.

 Magufuli, who sang and danced after his Mwanza speech, has portrayed himself as no-nonsense politician who gets things done.
 His supporters call him ‘the bulldozer’ after the 55-year-old forged a reputation for building desperately needed roads across the expansive nation.